 If you’re a college graduate in Pennsylvania, and you’ve been struggling to stay current on your student loan bills, bankruptcy might offer a solution.
 However, bankruptcy can only eliminate student loan debt under specific circumstances, which means you will need to meet strict criteria to qualify.
-To learn more about getting rid of debt in Pennsylvania, contact the Philadelphia bankruptcy lawyers of Young, Marr & Associates for a free consultation today.
+To learn more about getting rid of debt in Pennsylvania, contact the Philadelphia bankruptcy lawyers of Young, Marr, Mallis & Associates for a free consultation today.

 How Does Bankruptcy Affect Student Loans?

 Earning a college degree provides students with more opportunities to develop marketable skills and earn higher income after graduating.
 However, depending on which college or university the student attends, a degree can also be extremely expensive.
 Costs of education are climbing across the United States – especially here in Pennsylvania, which has one of the highest average student debt loads in the country.
 On average, college graduates in Pennsylvania owe nearly $36,200 – roughly twice the average amount owed in Utah, which has the lowest debt load.

 Considering statistics like these, it’s hardly surprising that college graduates in Pennsylvania might look for ways of obtaining debt relief or lowering their monthly student loan payments.
 The question is, can bankruptcy get rid of student loan debt?
 And if so, under what circumstances?
 Our Montgomery County bankruptcy lawyers have the answers.